 I guess you don’t see much by the way of “ugly” fruit and vegetables in your average store like Walmart in the US or Asda in the UK.
 Someone, somewhere, once dictated that fruit and vegetables needed to be a perfect shape to be edible which means that “ugly” fruit and vegetables are sometimes thrown away for fear of offending our sensitive souls.
 What a waste, my friends.
 What a waste of Mother Earth’s precious resources.

-I imagine you’ll probably have a store closeby who don’t care for such silly rules.
+I imagine you’ll probably have a store close by who don’t care for such silly rules.
 Instead, they stock the weird and the wonderful of all “ugly” fruits and vegetables.
-I guess you could always go buy some “ugly” fruit and vegetables and laugh at the funny yet beautiful shapes.
-Perhaps your children might like the strange shapes, too, and encourage them to eat their fruit and vegetables.
+We need more people to go buy “ugly” fruit and vegetables and laugh at the funny yet beautiful shapes.
+Perhaps your children might like the strange shapes, too, which might encourage them to eat their fruit and vegetables.

-I´m guessing that “ugly fruit and veg costs a little less, too, even if it all tastes the same.
-Silly rules can be of benefit sometimes if you know where to shop.
+I´m guessing that “ugly” fruit and veg costs a little less, too, even if it all tastes the same.
+Silly rules can be of benefit if you know where to shop.

 Why consume “ugly” fruits and vegetables?
 You’ll help to stop wasting Mother Earth’s precious resources, for one.
 More than likely support a small business keep up and running and save yourself a penny or two.